[HISTORY: Adopted by the Township Committee of the Township of Little Egg Harbor 12-10-2020 by Ord. No. 2020-16. Amendments noted where applicable.]

 During the life of the franchise, the Company shall give to the municipality a bond in the amount of $25,000.
 Such bond shall be to insure the faithful performance of all undertakings of the Company as represented in its application for municipal consent incorporated herein.

 The rates of the Company shall be subject to regulation as permitted by federal and state law.

-The Company representatives shall appear at least once annually, upon written request of the Township, at a public hearing of the governing body or before the Township's Cable Television Advisory Committee, to discuss matters pertaining to the provision of cable service to the residents of the Township and other related issues as the Township and Company may see fit.
+Company representatives shall appear at least once annually, upon reasonable written request of the Township, at a public hearing of the governing body or before the Township's Cable Television Advisory Committee, to discuss matters pertaining to the provision of cable service to residents of the Township and other related issues as the Township and Company may see fit.

-In the event that the municipality determines that it is necessary and feasible for it to contract with the Company for the purpose of providing two-way or interconnection services, the Company shall be required to apply to the BPU for approval to enter into and establish the terms and conditions of such contract.
-All costs for such application to the BPU shall be borne by the municipality.
+In the event that the Township determines that it is necessary and feasible for it to contract with the Company for the purpose of providing two-way or interconnection services, the Company shall be required to apply to the BPU for approval to enter into and establish the terms and conditions of such contract.
+All costs for such application to the BPU shall be borne by the Township.